bitcraze/bitcraze-website/src/development/overview.md

 * **Radio protocols:** The Crazyflie communicates via radio with the host.
 The protocol is very basic but has the potential to be expanded with more features.
-* **USB:** The Crazyradio uses USB device to communication with the host Real-time systems: The Crazyflie firmware is very time critical.
+* **USB:** The Crazyradio uses USB device to communication with the host real-time systems: The Crazyflie firmware is very time critical.
 * **Image processing:** When using for instance the Kinect to fly you need image processing to detect and calculate where the Crazyflie is.
 * **Android:** Using your USB OTH/HOST enabled Android device you can use the